After School Meltdowns

 • A rose (something good),

-• And a bud (something we’re looking forward to or learning).
+• And a bud (something new we learned or tried).

 5. Our best talks happen at bedtime.